England vs. Switzerland – Football Match Report – March 26, 2022 - The Miracle Tech

 – The Notebook: Insider Stories from Around the World

-Mark Guihey, Kyle Walker-Peters and Tyreek Mitchell all made their senior international debuts for England in the win.
+Mark Guihy, Kyle Walker-Peters and Tyreek Mitchell all made their senior international debuts for England in the win.

 The hosts played the second half with no names on their shirts to show how people with dementia lose precious memories.